Archive | Feminist Matters

 I’m trying to sort out what I think about Joan Didion’s The Year of Magical Thinking.

 She’d always alluded to great feelings, even great passions, but in a way that never threatened to disrupt her prose.
 No menstrual blood stained her diction; no hysteria drew undue attention to individual paragraphs.
 She rejected the navel-gazing of her generation as paralyzed introspection, and purported to embrace action, movement, John Wayne sere.
-But that lack of a psychoanalytical impulse only translated into an ever-cooler inertness, sometimes even a flatline.
-Politically informed but mostly unaligned, spiritually and ideologically fluent but unconvinced, it was if she didn’t need her reader to like her so much as admire her.
-As a rule of thumb I admire any woman who doesn’t sing for her supper but in the case of Didion, I did so with a reserve that matched her own.
+But that lack of a psychoanalytical impulse only translated into an ever-cooler inertness, sometimes even a flat line.
+Politically informed but mostly unaligned, spiritually and ideologically fluent but unconvinced, it was as if she didn’t need her reader to like her so much as admire her.
+As a rule of thumb I admire any woman who doesn’t sing for her supper.
+In the case of Didion, I did so with a reserve that matched her own.

-More and more, I suspect anatomy truly is destiny for, despite my political and academic training, I’ve come to believe our physical bodies are blueprints for the kind of experiences we create or crave or fear.
-Even as online everything makes it increasingly possible to transcend our bodies, we also are increasingly rooted in, defined and haunted by them.
+More and more, I suspect anatomy truly is destiny.
+Despite my political and academic training, I’ve come to believe our physical bodies are blueprints for the kind of experiences we create or crave or fear.
+Even as online everything makes it increasingly possible to transcend our bodies, we also are increasingly rooted in and defined and haunted by them.
 Or is it more that both are of a piece, that our written voices are in fact just another projection of our corporeal beings, however phantom?
 It is a long, controversial conversation that’s best pursed elsewhere, but I touch on it because any discussion about Didion always reveals these biases.

 Suffice it to say I am a tall, blowsy woman with a big voice and a big mouth — there is a reason I call myself a broad rather than a chick — and I write long sentences and pieces that either send you packing or seduce you despite yourself.
-I’ve never resonated with Didion’s compact limbs and compact prose though I’ve studied the mechanics that facilitate those famously unruffled surfaces.
+And as a blowsy broad, I’ve never resonated with Didion’s compact limbs and compact prose though I’ve closely studied the mechanics that facilitate those famously unruffled surfaces.
 I’ve even copied out some of her passages to experience what it’s like to write with such powerful restraint.
-But although a rawness always lurks in between those carefully arranged lines, there is something censorious, even stunted, in her economy that displeases me.
+Yes, a rawness lurks in between those carefully arranged lines, but there is something censorious, even stunted, in her economy that displeases me.
 Her screenplays–hackneyed in a uniquely “let’em’-eat-twinkies” sort of way–also allude to a mercenary quality.

-I had intended to go on here and write that Didion’s prose always mirrored her ungenerous, angular physicality but I looked at some of her older bookjackets and a sly-eyed, full-lipped subvert looked back at me.
-Yes, she was always slim and small, but it would be wrongheaded to assert that she always had been the tiny, hawkish woman she is today.
+I had intended to go on here and write that Didion’s prose always mirrored her ungenerous, angular physicality but I looked at some of her older bookjackets and a sly-eyed, full-lipped subvert looked back.
+Yes, she was slim and small, but it would be wrongheaded to assert that she always had been the tiny, hawkish woman she is today.
 Recent experiences, and perhaps that infamous restraint, have wizened her.
-Like the irritating comment every woman hears when she hits 30: “Honey, now it’s your ass or your face.”
+Like the irritating comment every woman hears when she hits 30: “From now on, it’s your ass or your face.”

 Which leads me to all the brouhaha that has greeted Didion’s recent publication.
-Although I still don’t know many who’ve finished the new book, name a major publication or lofty public radio affiliate and you’ll find pages and hours of genuflection at the altar of St. Joan.
-It is the best-selling book at most bookstores here in New York.
+I still don’t know many who’ve finished the new book, but name a major publication or lofty public radio affiliate and you’ll find pages and hours of genuflection at the altar of St. Joan.
+It is a best-seller at most bookstores here in New York.
 Her readings have been standing-room only.

 Are people so agog about this new memoir because they feel protective of this fiercely slight woman?
 Or are they drawn to her brand of “cool customer,” as she describes herself with a characteristic irony?
 As arguably our nation’s ideal lady writer, hers is a calm, collected femininity: no flab and no fuss.
 Literally and literarily, we can count on her not to throw herself on her husband’s grave.